-Teaching Reading in the Primary Grades (K-2) 3 credits
+Teaching Literacy: K-2 3 credits

-This class covers the principles and methods of emergent, progressing, and transitional reading in the guided reading context.
-The course focuses on phonics, phonemic awareness, the alphabetic principle, fluency, and assessments for K-2 classrooms.
-This course will be taken concurrently with the primary education practicum, EDUC 306.
+This class covers the principles and methods of emergent, progressing, and transitional reading and writing.
+The course focuses on phonics, phonemic awareness, the alphabetic principle, reading comprehension strategies, fluency, and assessments for K-2 classrooms.
+Additionally, the stages of writing, 6 + 1 traits of writing, and the writing process will be covered.
 Students will plan and present lessons modeling effective teaching practices.
 Course requirements include reading research, modeling of lessons, and practice with primary assessments.
-Prerequisites: admission into the Teacher Education program; EDUC 245 or concurrent enrollments; EDUC 306 or concurrent enrollment.
+Prerequisites: Admission into the Teacher Education program; concurrent enrollment in EDUC 306.

-Teaching Literacy in the Intermediate and Middle Grades (3-8)
+Teaching Literacy: 3-8

-This class covers the principles and methods of teaching reading, literature, writing, and vocabulary development in grades 3-8 classrooms.
-This course will focus on discussion techniques, vocabulary building activities, the 6+1 Traits of Writing, and assessments to guide teaching reading and writing in a workshop format.
-Students will develop lesson plans and build a unit which blends the elements of literacy.
-Prerequisites: Admission into the Teacher Education program; EDUC 245 or concurrent enrollment; EDUC 324 for elementary education majors; Concurrent enrollment in ENGL 217 recommended.
+This class covers the principles and methods of teaching reading, literature, writing, and vocabulary development in grades 3-8.
+This course explores various structures of classroom design for literacy instruction including the workshop format.
+Students will consider and experiment with the role of technology in teaching literacy.
+Special attention is given to the unique qualities of individual learners within the literacy classroom and students complete a project that requires time in a school to assess and instruct a struggling reader.
+Prerequisites: Admission into the Teacher Education program; EDUC 324 for elementary education majors; concurrent enrollment in EDUC 307 recommended.